Earth Trust: Earth Trust events

 Earth Trust host many events throughout the year.
 The majority are held at their flagship site in Little Wittenham with a small number taking place on the nearby community nature reserves that the charity manages.
+The annual programme of events includes countryside management courses, taster workshops and family festivals.
+A Spring Festival has superseded the earlier Lambing Weekends in spring, which were attended by over 8,000 people in 2016.